Learn why some investors are turning to preferred securities for tax-advantaged income.

 Preferred stock, a kind of hybrid security that has characteristics of both debt and equity, is attracting more interest from investors who are seeking higher yielding investments in the current low interest rate environment.
 Mainly issued by financial institutions, preferreds have several advantages as well as some risks to be aware of.

-Bank preferreds are usually issued with yields that are well above other high quality income vehicles.
-Now that the Federal Reserve has recently lowered rates and indicated it may do so again if the economy weakens, the potential income generated from preferreds may seem even more attractive to investors.
-While the 10-year Treasury currently has a yield of about 1.5%, many preferreds currently offer yields of around 4-5%.
+Bank preferreds are usually issued with yields that are well above other high-quality income vehicles.
+As such, the potential income generated from preferreds may seem even more attractive to investors.

 Supply and demand dynamics are a notable positive for bank preferreds at this time.
 After the financial crisis of 2008, banks issued a significant amount of preferreds to meet the new higher capital levels required by regulators.
 Now that many of those needs have been met, issuance has slowed.
 This has created a very positive technical backdrop for preferreds.

 Tax treatment is another major advantage.
 While most investors, when looking for tax-advantaged investments, migrate to the tax-free municipal market, most preferreds offer tax-advantaged income in the form of qualified dividends.
-Qualified dividend income, which is taxed at the lower long-term capital gains rates (0% to 23.8% depending on an investor’s taxable income bracket, plus the 3.8% net investment income tax for high earners)1, can offer an after-tax yield pickup versus traditional corporate bonds, the interest on which is taxed at ordinary income rates (up to 40.8% currently).
-This creates a significantly higher taxable equivalent yield: an investor in the top tax bracket must earn 6.43% in a corporate bond to match the after-tax yield of a 5% preferred (the difference between the top income tax rate vs. the long-term capital gains rate that applies to qualified dividends).
+Qualified dividend income, which is taxed at the lower long-term federal capital gains rates (0% to 20%, depending on an investor’s taxable income bracket, plus the 3.8% net investment income tax for high earners)1, can offer an after-tax yield pickup versus traditional corporate bonds, where the interest is taxed at federal ordinary income tax rates (up to 40.8% currently).
+This creates a significantly higher taxable equivalent yield: An investor in the top tax bracket must earn roughly 5.15% in a corporate bond to match the after-tax yield of a 4% preferred (the difference between the top income tax rate versus the long-term capital gains rate that applies to qualified dividends).
 Each preferred stock issue has a prospectus that details the structure, helping an investor to determine the taxable nature of its dividends.

-In the aftermath of the financial crisis banks were required to significantly bolster their capital positions, creating a much stronger fundamental backdrop in the preferred space.
+In the aftermath of the financial crisis, banks were required to significantly bolster their capital positions, creating a much stronger fundamental backdrop in the preferred space.
 “The strength of the financial sector now is a big reason we are comfortable suggesting that certain investors can consider moving down the capital structure with bank preferreds,” says Domenic Matera, Head of Taxable Fixed Income Sales & Trading within Morgan Stanley Wealth Management.

-To learn more about preferred securities and how they might fit into your broader portfolio strategy, speak with your Morgan Stanley Financial Advisor (or find a Financial Advisor near you using the locator below).
+To learn more about preferred securities and how they might fit into your broader portfolio strategy, speak with your Morgan Stanley Financial Advisor.